 Capitalization and abbreviation don’t exist in Arabic

 Arabic speakers also don’t use contractions to combine two words.

 Arabic uses the same punctuation that is in English, but the symbols are inverted

 Since Arabic is read from right to left, the punctuation is also inverted.
 For example, in English, you’ll see , (comma), ? (question mark) and ”“ (quote marks).
 The same in Arabic looks like ، ؟ . “”

 Whether writing or typing in Arabic, the letters are in cursive and connect to one another.
 The cursive style of each letter changes it from its original shape.
 Arabic speakers, therefore must know multiple shapes of each letter.

 The Arabic language is indeed a unique one.
-If you want to learn this valuable language, sign up for an effective online Arabic course today!
+If you want to learn this valuable language, sign up for an effective Arabic course today!